 Europe is getting older.
 Both the Commission and the European Council acknowledge that the impact of demographic ageing on European social models calls for a strong response.

-Having reliable and comparable information on future demographic changes in Europe is essential.
-This sheds light on the economic, budgetary and societal challenges that policy makers will have to face in the future.
-They show where, when, and to what extent, ageing pressures will accelerate as the baby-boom generation retires and the average life-span continues to increase.
+We need reliable, comparable information on future demographic changes in Europe.
+Future policymakers face economic, budgetary and social challenges.
+The projections show where, when and to what extent ageing pressures will accelerate as baby-boomers retire and the average lifespan continues to increase.

-DG ECFIN carries out economic analysis on these elements to assess potential impacts of demographic change.
-It also provides policy advice to Member States.
+DG ECFIN conducts economic analysis of these data to assess the potential effects of demographic change.
+It also gives national governments policy advice.